 A survey of the biology of diseases that currently impact society, including proposed prevention and cure.
 Examples include cardiovascular disorders, infectious diseases, cancer and diabetes.

-Emphasizes topics involving energy and its transfer to the understanding of biological and physical systems by examining a variety of aspects of energy resources, including the principles involved, and the environmental and economic consequences of energy production and use.
+Emphasizes topics involving energy production and its transfer to the understanding of biological and physical systems by examining a variety of aspects of energy resources, including the principles involved, and the environmental and economic consequences of energy production and use.

 Provides an introduction to the science of forensics.
 Topics will include various scientific principles and techniques used in solving crimes.
 Case studies will be presented.